-- .2 The faculty member being considered for promotion and/or his or her department chair shall solicit by August 15 from institutional colleagues and all tenured members of the faculty member's department letters of recommendation as to whether or not promotion to the next higher rank should be granted to the faculty member.
-The tenured members of the respective department may elect to submit a letter of abstention. - .3 The materials submitted by the candidate will be in the form of a single PDF file containing all of the information described in Appendix I.5.
-All letters of reference will be in the form of a single PDF file collected by the dean.
-These two PDF files will, in tandem, constitute the Credentials File.
-All subsequent references to the credentials file will refer to these two PDF files. - .4 By August 26 (or subsequent business day), the chair (or the appointee of the dean, in the case of a chair seeking promotion) shall review his or her written recommendation regarding promotion and the reasons for the recommendation with the faculty member.
+- .3 The faculty member being considered for promotion and/or his or her department chair shall solicit by August 15 from institutional colleagues and all tenured members of the faculty member's department letters of recommendation as to whether or not promotion to the next higher rank should be granted to the faculty member.
+The tenured members of the respective department may elect to submit a letter of abstention. - .4 The materials submitted by the candidate will be in the form of a Candidate LMS Course described in Appendix I.5.
+All letters of reference will be submitted by the candidate's department chair into the Candidate LMS Course when the P&T LMS administrator gives them access.
+These components will, constitute the Credentials File. - .5 By August 26 (or subsequent business day), the chair (or the appointee of the dean, in the case of a chair seeking promotion) shall review his or her written recommendation regarding promotion and the reasons for the recommendation with the faculty member.
 The faculty member may submit a letter of exception to the dean by August 31.
 The chair shall submit the candidate's request for promotion, the chair's recommendation and reasons for the recommendation, and all letters submitted to the chair to the dean by August 31 for inclusion in the credentials file.